Weak iPhone demand forces Apple into rare sales warning

 "We believe the economic environment in China has been further impacted by rising trade tensions with the United States," Cook said.

-Beyond demand in China, Cook also blamed fewer carrier subsidies, price increases in foreign markets caused by a strong US dollar and customers taking advantage of cheaper battery replacements as other factors.
+Beyond demand in China, Cook also blamed a decrease in carrier subsidies, price increases in foreign markets caused by a strong US dollar and customers taking advantage of cheaper battery replacements.

-Cook also blamed a slowing smartphone market, which has taken a toll on other big players like Samsung.
+Cook pointed the finger as well at a slowing smartphone market, which has taken a toll on other big players, like Samsung.
 But Avi Greengart, an analyst at Global Data, says Apple's not taking into account the rise of players like China's Huawei, the second-largest phone maker in the world.
-Or players like Oppo, which also owns the hot upstart player OnePlus.
+Or Oppo, which owns the hot upstart player OnePlus.

 "Apple does have a strong franchise in China, but it is not immune from competition," Greengart said.